nebius/js-sdk/docs/api/generated/nebius/common/v1/interfaces/Operation.md

 > `optional` **progressData**: `object`

-Defined in: src/generated/nebius/common/v1/index.ts:3147
+Defined in: src/generated/nebius/common/v1/index.ts:3144

 Additional information about the progress of an operation, e.g., a progress percentage.
 MAY be absent while the operation is running, MUST be absent after the operation has completed.

-Format of message inside [progress_data] is service-dependent and MUST be documented by the service, IF it is used.
+Type of message that's stored inside [progress_data] is service-dependent.

 #### typeUrl